tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 reviewed in [@?RFC8404], other examples came out during discussions of this draft.
 They include:

- * Monitoring and identification of specific sites,
+ * Filtering or censorship of specific services for a variety of reasons.

  * Content filtering by network operators or ISP blocking specific web sites in order to implement, for example, parental controls, or to prevent access